 Long-term incentive compensation opportunities in the form of equity awards are granted to our Chief Executive Officer and our other executive officers by the compensation committee.
-As with other elements of compensation, the compensation committee determines the amount of long-term incentive compensation for our executive officers as part of its annual compensation review and after taking into consideration the individual officer's responsibilities and performance and existing equity retention profiles, our total annual projected equity budget and the other factors described in "Factors Used in Determining Executive Compensation" above.
-For awards to executive officers other than the Chief Executive Officer, the compensation committee also takes into account the recommendations of the Chief Executive Officer with respect to appropriate grants and any particular individual circumstances.
+As with other elements of compensation, the compensation committee determines the amount of long-term incentive compensation for our executive officers as part of its annual compensation review and after taking into consideration the individual officer's responsibilities and performance, existing equity retention profiles, our total annual projected equity budget and the other factors described in "Factors Used in Determining Executive Compensation" above.
+For awards to executive officers other than the Chief Executive Officer, the compensation committee also takes into account the recommendations of the Chief Executive Officer with respect to appropriate grants as well as performance and impact, scope of role, retention goals and other circumstances.
 The amounts of the equity awards are intended to provide competitively-sized awards and resulting target total direct compensation opportunities that the compensation committee believes are reasonable and appropriate taking into consideration the factors described herein.

-Beginning in 2022, to better align with broader public technology company market practices, further drive revenue growth, and maintain executive accountability for longer-term stock price performance, we introduced PSUs as a portion of longterm equity incentive compensation for our named executive officers.
 The target value of long-term equity incentive compensation was weighted 50% in the form of PSUs and 50% in the form of restricted stock unit ("RSU") awards.
 Such awards are settled for shares of our Class A common stock upon satisfaction of vesting conditions.
 The RSUs are subject to service based vesting conditions and the PSUs are subject to performance and service based vesting conditions.
 Because these equity awards are subject to a multi-year vesting requirement, they serve our retention objectives since our executive officers generally must remain continuously employed by us through the applicable vesting dates to fully earn these awards.
-In addition, since the value of these awards fluctuates with any changes in the value of the underlying shares, they serve as an incentive that aligns the interests of our executive officers with the long-term interests of our stockholders.
-In particular, the PSUs are specifically designed to motivate our executive officers to achieve preestablished, company-wide performance targets set by the compensation committee and to reward them for the results and achievements in a given year.
+In addition, since the value of the awards fluctuates with any changes in the value of the underlying shares, they serve as an incentive that aligns the interests of our executive officers with the long-term interests of our stockholders.
+In particular, the PSUs are specifically designed to motivate our executive officers to achieve pre-established, company-wide performance targets set by the compensation committee and to reward them for the results and achievements in a given year.
 We believe this further aligns interests with our stockholders in driving long-term company performance and growth in value.
-Together, RSUs and PSUs are important tools to motivate and retain our named executive officers, since the value of the awards is delivered to our executive officers over three- or four-year periods, subject to their continued service.
+Together, RSUs and PSUs are important tools to motivate and retain our named executive officers, since the value of the awards is delivered to our executive officers over four-year periods, subject to their continued service.

-2022 Equity Awards
+2023 Equity Awards

-In April 2022, our named executive officers received RSU and PSU allocations based on the compensation committee's review of the competitive market data for their respective positions, the size and vesting schedule of the equity awards previously granted to them, each executive's overall responsibility for our performance and success as well as the factors described in "Factors Used in Determining Executive Compensation" above.
+In April 2023, our named executive officers received RSU and PSU allocations based on the compensation committee's review of the competitive market data for their respective positions, the size and vesting schedule of the equity awards previously granted to them, each executive's overall responsibility for our performance and success as well as the factors described in "Factors Used in Determining Executive Compensation" above.

-The following table sets forth the equity awards granted to our named executive officers on April 27, 2022 pursuant to the annual compensation review described above:
+The following table sets forth the equity awards granted to our named executive officers on April 25, 2023 pursuant to the annual compensation review described above:

-Named Executive Officer Time-Based RSUs (#) (1) Target PSUs (#) (1) Total Fair Value at Grant Date(2)
+Named Executive Officer Time-Based RSUs (#) (1) Target PSUs (#) (1) Total Fair Value at Grant Date (2)

-Olivier Pomel 42,547 42,547 \$ 10,248,721
+Olivier Pomel 87,007 87,007 \$ 10,908,938

-David Obstler 46,093 46,093 \$ 11,102,882
+David Obstler 65,255 65,255 \$ 8,181,672

-Alexis Lê-Quôc 35,456 35,456 \$ 8,540,641
+Alexis Lê-Quôc 87,007 87,007 \$ 10,908,938

-Amit Agarwal 35,456 35,456 \$ 8,540,641
+Amit Agarwal 87,007 87,007 \$ 10,908,938

-Sean Walters 14,182 \$ 1,708,080
+Sean Walters 61,630 61,630 \$ 7,727,169